AbdelrahimAlsadiq/Google-Cybersecurity/README.md

-# Google-Cybersecurity
+# Google Cybersecurity Professional

- This Repository has all notes that I've taken through the Google Cybersecurity Professional Certifcate.
+ This Repository has all notes that I've taken through the Google Cybersecurity Professional Certifcate program.

  ---